 Students who graduate with a concentration in Chemistry will be able to:

-- demonstrate thorough knowledge of general and organic chemistry, calculus, and physics to support upper level courses;
+- use knowledge of general and organic chemistry, calculus, and physics to support upper level courses;

-- demonstrate upper level knowledge in at least three of the five areas of chemistry to provide a broad understanding of the fields;
+- use upper level knowledge in at least three of the five areas of chemistry to provide a broad understanding of the fields;

-- demonstrate laboratory skills in at least two different upper division areas of chemistry, in addition to those in basic organic chemistry;
+- conduct experiments in at least two different upper division areas of chemistry, in addition to those in basic organic chemistry;

 - utilize information literacy skills to find and read articles in chemical literature;